veracity/veracity-documentation/sections/developerexperience/introduction.md

 	<img src="assets/ProjectStructure.png" alt="Example of a project structure"/>
 </figure>

-## To create a service in Veracity
+## To create a resource in Veracity

 To create a service on the Veracity platform:
 1. Create a Veracity account.